adamllryan/notes/CSE3521 - AI Survey/14_gaussian_mixture_models.md

 Maximization:Maximize the likelihood of our data points (MLE) or our visible variables using our expectations about the hidden variables.

 ## Parameter Estimation: EM Algorithm
+It is a group of algorithms used to deal with problems that have hidden variables.
+Iterative-improvement algorithm